archiemilne/Music-Bot-3000/README.md

 # Music-Bot-3000
 This is a personal project of mine, attempting to create new music from midi files.
 Nothing spectacular just for fun.
 ## How to use
-1. Clone the repo or save the `midi_generator.py` script.
+1. Clone the repo to save the `midi_generator.py` script. (if you just copy the script be sure to create folders*)
-2. Make dir/folder called `midi_in`, or change the constant in the script.
-3. Place midi files into the `midi_in` folder.
-The more inputted files the better the end result.
+2. Place midi files into the `midi_in` folder.
+The more inputted files the better the end result, but the longer it takes.
-4. Create a dir/folder called `midi_out`, or change the constant in the script to your designated output folder.
-5. Run the script, and wait until a file pops out the end 🙂
+3. Run and enjoy! 🙂

+Folders to create (if you don't clone the repo):
+1. `midi_in`
+2. `midi_out`
+3. `weights`

 If you find any problems, please let me know, and I may or may not get around to fixing it.